Back to Top

 While any species can be a monk, in general choosing one that enhance your Dexterity or Wisdom scores are seen as the best option.
 This includes:

-• Wood Elf: With a +2 Dexterity and +1 Wisdom, Wood Elves make agile and perceptive Monks.
+• Elf: With a +2 Dexterity and +1 Wisdom, Wood Elves make agile and perceptive Monks.
 Their Fleet of Foot trait further increases their movement speed.

 • Human: With a +1 addition to all ability scores, Humans are versatile and make excellent Monks.

-• Ghostwise Halfling: While they might not be the most obvious choice, this unique sub-species of Halfling offers a +2 Dexterity and +1 Wisdom, along with their ability to communicate telepathically, making them highly effective Monks and offer some fun roleplaying potential.
+• Halfling: While they might not be the most obvious choice, this unique sub-species of Halfling offers a +2 Dexterity and +1 Wisdom, along with their ability to communicate telepathically, making them highly effective Monks and offer some fun roleplaying potential.

 • Aarakocra: With natural flight and the ability to increase your Dexterity by +2 and your Wisdom by +1, these avian warriors offer a ton of potential as Monks and also differ from your typical view of the class.